ropensci-archive/outsider/README.md

 Available external programs
 ---------------------------

-Modules available on GitHub since 15:56 23 October 2019 (CEST)
+Modules available on GitHub since 16:38 25 October 2019 (CEST)

-● PartitionFinder2
+● beast

 ● trimal

+● revbayes

+● BAMM

 ● RAxML

-● beast

-● BAMM

 ....
-Plus, at least, 6 more!
+Plus, at least, 8 more!

 For more details, see the [available modules table](https://antonellilab.github.io/outsider/articles/available.html)